-The growth expected in 2021 is expected to continue to be affected by COVID however with ongoing vaccinations being issued worldwide, the markets are expected to increase in the future and this gives the directors confidence that performances and margins will continue to improve.
+Growth is expected to continue in 2022 due to vaccinations continuing to be issued worldwide and markets continuing to increase and recover from the pandemic.
+This gives the directors confidence that performances and margins will continue to improve.

 Principal risks and uncertainties